giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 ### Geometry and action generation

+The first step of the workflow is the generation of the CSF input files that describe the NREL 5-MW reference tower geometry and material stiffness distribution.

+This step is executed by:

 - `create_yaml_nrel.sh`

-Generates both YAML input files:
+The script generates two YAML models:

-- `NREL-5-MW.yaml`
+- `NREL-5-MW.yaml` - baseline tower model, with the original stiffness distribution;
-- `NREL-5-MW-degr.yaml`
+- `NREL-5-MW-degr.yaml` - degraded tower model, with the same geometry and a longitudinal stiffness reduction law.

+The two files define the same tower geometry.
+The difference between them is limited to the stiffness weighting law assigned through `weight_laws`.

-It also creates the output folders used by the CSF action reports.
+The script also creates the output directories used by the CSF action reports, so that the following analysis steps can write their results in a reproducible folder structure.

 ### CSF action reports